 - The cash-on-cash return is the ratio of annual before-tax cash flow to the total amount of cash invested, expressed as a percentage.
 Cash on cash returns are commonly used to evaluate leveraged transactions.
-This metric also could be used to evaluate non levered deals.
+This metric also could be used to evaluate non-levered deals.
 In reality, I personally use this metric the practically, in my day to day real estate investing.
 Whether it’s a flip or a rental property.
 For example, when an investor purchases a rental property, she might place down only 10% for a cash down payment.
 Cash-on-cash return measures the annual return the investor made on the property in relation to the down payment only.

 Investment property analysis: The bottom line.

 Determining the value of an investment property is easy if you know what to look for.
 Obviously, any property considered for purchase must be fairly priced, and be able to cover the monthly expenses.
 Beyond that, make sure the property is structurally sound and the neighborhood is desirable, and you will be well on your way to determining true value.
 Investing in real estate requires extensive research and knowledge of what’s going on in the current real estate market.
 It is important to determine the value of the property.
-In many cases the price of the property does not represent the value the property.
-The value for an investor is what it yields.
+In many cases, the price of the property does not represent the value of the property.
+The value of an investor is what it yields.
 When your investing strategy is focused on the price another person would be willing to pay.
 This activity more resembles speculation than investing.

 At Steelbridge Realty we are very knowledgeable and have a deep experience in investment property analysis.

-Steelbridge Realty LLC is a Licensed Real Estate Brokerage that utilizes cutting edge marketing techniques and data driven Real Estate solutions in today’s ever changing environment.
+Steelbridge Realty LLC is a Licensed Real Estate Brokerage that utilizes cutting-edge marketing techniques and data-driven Real Estate solutions in today’s ever-changing environment.
 Our group of professionals have decades of experience and have navigated through many business cycles.
 Our diverse background gives us the tools to guide people towards successful decisions.

-During the beginning of the housing downturn Steelbridge Realty LLC was the Brokerage arm of several private equity entities.
+During the beginning of the housing downturn, Steelbridge Realty LLC was the Brokerage arm of several private equity entities.
 We assisted them with asset modeling and market metrics.
 Many prominent local commercial projects were included in this scope of transactions.

 Please call 239 694 3300 or use the form below: